jandissing/kea_g9_sensehat_twitterbot_django/README.md

 2 - install dependencies on local env:

+If on local computer, run:

 pip install -r scripts/requirements.txt

+If on local raspberry pi, run:

+pip install -r scripts/requirements-pi.txt

 3 - go to main folder and create a virtual environment in the folder: